-Ms. Chuang has also worked on litigation matters in Hong Kong, Thailand, Korea, Japan and the Philippines.
+Annie has also worked on litigation matters in Hong Kong, Thailand, Korea, Japan and the Philippines.
 She has identified and developed expert witnesses for foreign litigation threats.
-She has also served her clients’ interests by advising them on complex legislative and regulatory matters and future litigation threats in foreign jurisdictions, including providing comments to evolving product liability law.
+She also advises her clients on complex legislative and regulatory matters and future litigation threats in foreign jurisdictions, including providing updates on new rulings and legislation affecting product liability law.

-Committed as well to giving back to the larger community, she serves on the board of the Asian American Bar Association of the Greater Bay Area and has provided legal advice to low-income Asians as a volunteer at the Asian Legal Clinic.
-Ms. Chuang has also served the Asian American community nationally as a co-chair of the National Asian Pacific American Bar Association’s Women’s Leadership Committee.
-She also contributes to the profession by presenting at CLE conferences, including serving on a panel to address juror perceptions of corporate litigants during the Minority Corporate Counsel Association’s 7th Annual CLE Expo in Chicago.
+Committed to giving back to the larger community, she has served on the board of the Asian American Bar Association of the Greater Bay Area and has provided legal advice to low-income Asians as a volunteer at the Asian Legal Clinic.
+Annie also has served the Asian American community nationally as a co-chair of the National Asian Pacific American Bar Association’s Women’s Leadership Committee.
+She contributes to the profession by presenting at CLE conferences, including serving on a panel to address juror perceptions of corporate litigants during the Minority Corporate Counsel Association’s 7th Annual CLE Expo in Chicago.

 - Representing a transportation network in a putative class action related to the use of ride-tracking software.

 - Defending a major beverage retailer in a breach of contract matter.

 - Represented a software support company in a four-week copyright infringement trial against Oracle.